oblivia-simplex/plog/README.md

 ---
 ```

+If you attach the special tag `draft` to a post, then it won't show up in the table of contents, but anyone who knows the URL will still be able to navigate there directly.
+Think of it as a privacy hedge, not a brick wall.

 The CSS files should go in `content/css`.
 Use the examples given as a template,
 and work from there, until things look the way you'd like.